-Section E Position Pay The pay for each position is listed in the wage scale matrix and is based on the top-step firefighter.
+Section F Position Pay

+The pay for each position listed in the wage scale matrix and is based on Battalion Chief.

-Section F Short-Term Acting Pay Short-Term Actors will only receive acting pay when assigned to acting position by a Battalion Chief/MSO or filling a promoted position on a general recall.
+Section G Short Term Acting Pay

+Short Term Actors will only receive acting pay when assigned to acting position by a Battalion Chief/MSO or filling a promoted position on a general recall.